ddalgrande/udacity_projects/image_classifier/README.md

 ## Pre-requisites

 The Code is written in Python 3.6.9.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
-If you are using a lower version of Python you can upgrade it using pip.
+If you are using a lower version you can upgrade it using pip.

 Additional Packages that are required are: